MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/view-popularity-trends-and-most-popular-items.md

 ms.custom:
 - seo-marvel-apr2020
 ms.assetid: a522cc35-4e63-49da-9968-85c588878932
-description: "Learn how to view popularity trends for an item, page, subsite, or site (previously called "site collection").
+description: "Learn how to view popularity trends for an item, page, subsite, or site.
 Popularity trends can help you identify times when the activity is high or low."
 ---

 # View Popularity Trends and Most Popular Items